Platform logo

 Case 2.
 Edgecliff Medical Centre, New South Wales, Australia, 2012

 Figure 2.
-Left: The Waiting room of Edgecliff Medical Centre.
-Enter Architecture; Photo by © Brett Boardman; http://enterprojects.net/project/edgecliff-medical-centre
+Left: The waiting room of Edgecliff Medical Centre.
+Enter Architecture; Photo by © Brett Boardman; http://enterprojects.net/project/edgecliff-medical-centre Right: the receptionist.
+Downstairs plan of Edgecliff Medical Centre.
+Drawing by Martina Di Prisco.

 Case 3.
 New Royal Hospital for Children and Young People (RHCYP), Edinburgh, Scotland, 2021

+Figure 3.
+Waiting Area of the Royal Hospital for Children and Young People, Edinburgh, 2021.
+Project Office Architects; Photo by © French + Tye; https://www.projectsoffice.co/.
 The new Royal Hospital for Children and Young People (RHCYP) brings together departments from across Edinburgh into a new purpose-built building.
 This project is part of an art and therapeutic design programme delivered by Ginkgo Projects for NHS Lothian.

-Projects Office, working in collaboration with artist James Leadbitter, were appointed to design the interiors of the Child and Adolescent Mental Health Services (CAMHS) unit within the new hospital, comprising outpatient facilities for 5-18-year-olds and an inpatient unit for 12-18-year-olds.
-An approach based on user-centred design, with a series of workshops and interviews with young patients, their parents and staff, help architects understand many of the subtle details that can make a big difference in the way patients feel in a space.
+The Projects Office, working in collaboration with artist James Leadbitter, was appointed to design the interiors of the Child and Adolescent Mental Health Services (CAMHS) unit within the new hospital, which comprises outpatient facilities for 5–18-year-olds and an inpatient unit for 12–18-year-olds.
+An approach based on user-centred design, with a series of workshops and interviews with young patients, their parents, and staff, helps architects understand many of the subtle details that can make a big difference in the way patients feel in a space.
 In answer to the question "How does good mental health feel?" many workshop participants described a coastal environment.
 From here came the idea of designing the interiors by interweaving the theme of the sea, adapting them to age, and gradually transforming them from bright colours and sea motifs for younger children to a harsher offshore theme for teenagers.
+We conceived the common places in a non-institutional way, while also making them distinct from a home environment: like "a third space that is neither home nor hospital" but has its own identity.

 4. Discussion

 However, for economic or other reasons, it is not always possible to design a building from scratch or adapt it to requirements by using high technology.
 In this case, it becomes necessary to devise a different strategy that, with due care to the details, is able to respond to the needs.
 One example is the semi-residential institution of the Royal Hospital for Children and Young People.
-Through the study based on user-centred design, the architects were able to meet the demands of specific users, families and doctors and employees.
-They then listened and undertook with them a process of renewal aimed at the general well-being.
-The decision to incorporate the waiting room into the common areas was conceived to give a less institutional, but at the same time not too domestic, look.
-Defining this sort of third area, with the aim of clearly distinguishing therapeutic functions from those of sharing.
-It is a user often aware of facing a therapeutic period, it is, therefore, important that it has the opportunity to choose where and how to spend time inside the structure.
-The division of the environments and the choice to create a third area distinct from the therapeutic and domestic functions, in this case, help the boy in the therapeutic process, to realize that hopefully, it will be a transitional period.
-While the choice of colours and unusual design - very far from the indications often given in the guidelines - leads to customization of the environment that can help in feeling comfortable and facilitate interaction accordingly.
+Through the study based on user-centred design, the architects were able to meet the demands of specific users, families, doctors, and employees.
+They then listened and undertook with them a process of renewal aimed at general well-being.
+They conceived the decision to incorporate the waiting room into the common areas in order to create a less institutional, yet not overly domestic, look.
+Defining this sort of third area with the aim of clearly distinguishing therapeutic functions from those of sharing.
+A user is often aware of facing a therapeutic period; therefore, it is important that they have the opportunity to choose where and how to spend time inside the structure.
+The division of the environments and the choice to create a third area distinct from the therapeutic and domestic functions, in this case, help the boy in the therapeutic process to realise that hopefully, it will be a transitional period.
+While the choice of colours and unusual design—very far from the indications often given in the guidelines—leads to customisation of the environment that can help in feeling comfortable and facilitate interaction accordingly.

 5. Conclusions

-They could be small steps to make a difference in the hospital aspect, simplifying the communication and the relationship between people with different needs and perceptions, for example, enhancing the waiting and reception spaces, that tell how different abilities can meet and accept each other.
+The examples show that there is not a single solution, unique, right or wrong, in designing certain therapeutic environments, but different methods: more or less combined with technology, with design, or with the simple ideal of home comfort.
+They could be small steps to make a difference in the hospital aspect, simplifying communication and the relationship between people with different needs and perceptions, for example, by enhancing the waiting and reception spaces that show how different abilities can meet and accept each other.

 Contributor statement

-All the contributions to this paper are part of the analyses conducted in the doctoral research of the Author.
+All the contributions to this paper are part of the analyses conducted in the doctoral research of the author.

 References